Declán of Ardmore: Commemoration

 According to his Life, Declán is reposed in the Lord at his monastery in Ardmore and was subsequently buried there.
 His feast day in the martyrologies is 24 July.
 A Middle Irish note added to the Félire Óengusso, which is of no historical value, tells that Declán was responsible for introducing rye (Irish secal, from Latin secale) into Ireland.

 St Declan's Stone on Ardmore beach; supposedly, it carried his bell to Ireland.

-Declán has enjoyed a steady cult in Waterford, where many church dedications still name him.
+Declán has enjoyed a steady reputation in Waterford, where many church dedications still name him.
 Every year on his feast day, locals and people from the region celebrate his pattern.
 The pattern includes various devotional acts at sites associated with his life.
 The path walked by Declan from Ardmore to Cashel, County Tipperary has been restored as St Declan's Pilgrim Path, and an annual walk of the path, nicknamed the "Irish Camino", is organised from 24 to 28 July, beginning in 2013.

 A round tower still stands at the site of the saint's monastery at Ardmore as well as earlier ecclesiastical ruins, such as a stone oratory and a small stone church.
 The diocese of Ardmore and its episcopal church lasted until the 13th century.